 The autoselect command sequence is initiated by first writing two unlock cycles.
 This is followed by a third write cycle that contains the bank address and the autoselect command.
 The bank then enters the autoselect mode.
-The system may read any number of autoselect codes without reinitiating the command sequence.
+The system may read any number of autoselect codes without re-initiating the command sequence.

-Table 13 shows the address and data requirements.
+Table 4 shows the address and data requirements.
 To determine sector protection information, the system must write to the appropriate bank address (BA) and sector address (SA).
-Tables 3 and 4 show the address range and bank number associated with each sector.
+Table 3 shows the address range and bank number associated with each sector.